HTTP-RPC/Kilo/README.md

 # Overview
 WebRPC is a mechanism for executing remote procedure calls via HTTP.
 It is an intentionally simple protocol that is designed primarily to address common use cases in web service development.
 Any platform capable of submitting an HTTP request and consuming a JSON response can be a WebRPC client, and any platform capable of responding to an HTTP request and producing a JSON result can act as a WebRPC server.

-WebRPC procedures, or "methods", are encapsulated by a "service", which is a collection of related methods.
+WebRPC procedures, or "methods", are encapsulated by a "service", which is simply a collection of related methods.
 The service and method names are specified in the path component of the request URL.
-Method arguments are passed in either the query string for GET requests or in the request body for POST requests.
-POST requests are encoded using the `application/x-www-form-urlencoded` MIME type, like an HTML form.
-Other HTTP operations are not supported.

-Method results are typically returned as JSON values.
-However, methods that do not return a value are also supported.
+Method arguments are passed either via the query string or in the request body, like an HTML form.
+Method results are typically returned as JSON values, although methods that do not return a value are also supported.

 For example, a GET request for the following URL might invoke the "add" method of a hypothetical "math" service:

     http://example.com/rpc/math/add?a=1&b=2

 The values 1 and 2 are passed as the "a" and "b" arguments to the method, respectively, with the service returning the value 3 in response.

-Alternatively, the same result could be obtained by submitting a POST request for the path part of the URL along with a request body containing the query component.
+Alternatively, a POST request for `http://example.com/rpc/math/add` with a content type of `application/x-www-form-urlencoded` and a request body of `a=1&b=2` would produce the same result.
+No other HTTP operations are supported.

 Method parameters may be either scalar (single-value) or vector (multi-value) types.
-Values may be any simple type including string, number, or boolean (true/false).
+Scalar values may be any simple type including string, number, or boolean (true/false).
 As with any HTTP request, values that include reserved characters must be URL-encoded.

-Multi-value arguments are specified by providing zero or more values for a given parameter.
-For example, the add method above could be modified to accept a list of numbers to add rather than two fixed parameters:
+Multi-value arguments are specified by providing zero or more scalar values for a given parameter.
+For example, the add method above could be modified to accept a list of numbers to add rather than two fixed argument values:

     http://example.com/rpc/math/add?value=1&value=2&value=3

+A GET on this URL would return the value 6 in response.

 The order in which parameters are specified does not matter.
 Omitting a value for a scalar parameter produces a null argument value for that parameter.
 Omitting all values for a vector parameter produces an empty collection argument for the parameter.